All Episodes

 Yeah, for 30 years.

-Well, I've I you know, I big point of mine has been since all summer long, Hillary Clinton's been doing this for 30 years.
+Well, a big point of mine has been sent all summer long.

-And it struck me, you know, she's running for the Democrat nomination, and she's running against the last eight years that she was a part of.
+And it struck me, you know, she's running for the Democrat nomination and she's running against the last eight years that she was a part of.

 I mean, in order for Hillary Clinton to be elected president, she's got to find something wrong with the status quo, which she was part of, and she was, and she was ripping into the economy.